replicate/cog/README.md

 In this output is the Docker image.
 You can run this anywhere a Docker image runs to deploy your model.

+## Writing your own model

+No docs yet -- sorry!
+It should be pretty self-explanatory from the examples.

 ## Server API

 ### POST `/v1/packages/upload`